Nepal Information

-HISTORY
+HISTORY Of NEPAL

 Modern Nepal was unified by King Prithvi Narayan Shah of Gorkha.
 Before the unification, Nepal was ruled by various Kirats, Lichchavis, Thakuris and Mallas.
 The history mentioned that Kirats ruled Nepal during the 7th century BC.
 Though much was not known about Kirats,the Lichchavi dynasty followed the Kirats which lasted from the 2nd to 9th century AD.
 Nepal was ruled by the Thakuris who were followed by the Mallas for two centuries after The Lichchavis.
 Nepal was divided into many principalities and small kingdoms In the fifth centuries of Malla rule,.
 Those kingdoms have their own currency, administration and large armies.
 Malla dynasty is known as golden period and it was during the reign of the Mallas that Nepal developed into a great center of art and architecture.
 It was mentioned in history that some of the best known monuments were built during this time which can be seen even today.
 Taking the advantage of quarrel between these small kingdoms, in 1768, King Prithvi Narayan Shah of Gorkha invaded the Kathmandu Valley and unified Nepal, thus Shah Dynasty was established in Nepal.